-To preserve the history of transformative works and the fandoms from which they have arisen, the Organization for Transformative Works established Fanlore, its own fandom wiki.
-The beta version of Fanlore launched in September 2008, and the wiki came out of beta in December 2010.
-As of January 2019, more than 46,000 pages have been created on Fanlore, with more than 830,000 edits made by more than 35,000 registered users.
+The Organization for Transformative Works established Fanlore, its own fandom wiki, to preserve the history of transformative works and the fandoms from which they have arisen.
+The beta version of Fanlore was launched in September 2008, and the wiki came out of beta in December 2010.
+In November 2019, the wiki passed 50,000 pages, and in January 2021 crossed 1,000,000 edits made by more than 50,000 registered users.

-Fanlore provides a framework within which fans can document their understandings of and experiences in fandom, past and present.
-This encyclopedic resource is a living archive of fandom history for the benefit of fans themselves.
-It seeks to document past fandom occurrences, as well as to preserve current discussions and debates for future reference by recording history as it happens.
-It also gives context for outside media, academics, and people new to fandom, in a format where fans are in control of their own representation.
+Fanlore provides a framework where fans can document their experiences within fandoms, both past, and present.
+This wiki is a living archive of fandom history for the benefit of fans themselves.
+We want to document past fandom occurrences, as well as to preserve current discussions and debates, by recording history as it happens.
+Fanlore also gives context for outside media, academics, and people new to fandom, in a format where fans are in control of their own representation.

 All original content is available under a Creative Commons license; anyone is welcome to make copies to host on other sites.
 The wiki was built with open-source software.